poorvi1910/Web/info/dom.md

 The DOM is a W3C (World Wide Web Consortium) standard.
 The DOM defines a standard for accessing documents:
 "The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document."
+The DOM defines the logical structure of documents and the way a document is accessed and manipulated.
+Essentially, it transforms the document into a tree of objects, each representing a part of the document, such as elements, attributes, text nodes, and comments.
+This hierarchical tree structure provides a means to traverse and modify the content of the document easily.

 The W3C DOM standard is separated into 3 different parts:
 - Core DOM - standard model for all document types